-The Counsellors can assist staff, students and parents with any aspect of a student's educational, emotional and social development.
+The Counsellor can assist staff, students and parents with any aspect of a student's educational, emotional and social development.

 Roles and Responsibilities of the College Counsellors